Checkmarx/Kotlin-SCP/src/CONTRIBUTING.md

 ### New section / sub-section

-Simply put, every time you want to work on a new section, or add a sub-section you should start a "feature":
+Simply put, every time you want to work on a new section, or add a sub-section, you should start a "feature":

 ```shell